reactive-python/reactpy-django/docs/src/features/hooks.md

     return html.div(my_location)
 ```

+??? info "This hook's behavior will be changed in a future update"

+    This hook will be updated to return the browser's currently active path.
+This change will come in alongside IDOM URL routing support.

+    Check out [idom-team/idom-router#2](https://github.com/idom-team/idom-router/issues/2) for more information.
 ## Use Origin

 This is a shortcut that returns the Websocket's `origin`.
 You can expect this hook to provide strings such as `http://example.com`.